Cookies on the Healthspan site

 Make sure you stay hydrated during the race, as this will help prevent overheating, which could cause you to pass out or become ill.
-The European Food Safety Authority (EFSA) recommends for every 45 minutes of exercise you should take on an extra 200ml of water.
+The European Food Safety Authority (EFSA) recommends that for every 45 minutes of exercise you should take on an extra 200ml of water.

-It is suggested that 70-80% of our hydration intake should come from drinks, and 20-30% from food.
-Choose foods with high-water content like juicy fruit and vegetables including watermelon, celery, cucumber, radishes and apples.
+It is suggested that 70 - 80% of our hydration intake should come from drinks, and 20 - 30% from food.
+Choose foods with high water content like juicy fruit, and vegetables including watermelon, celery, cucumber, radishes and apples.

 Electrolytes are nutrients that conduct electricity when mixed with water.
 They contribute to regular nerve and muscle function, balance blood pressure, help rebuild damaged tissue and keep you hydrated.